Terminal Value: Gordon Growth vs Exit Multiple Method

 Key Takeaways

-• The Exit Multiple Method applies a market multiple to terminal year metrics; best for transaction contexts
+• The Exit Multiple Method applies a market multiple to terminal year metrics, usually EBITDA; best for transaction contexts like M&A and LBO analysis

-• Exit multiples should come from comparable companies with similar size, growth, and margin profiles
+• Exit multiples should come from comparable companies with similar industry, size, growth, and margin profiles; avoid using peak-cycle multiples

-• Calculate both methods and cross-check by computing implied growth rates or implied multiples
+• Calculate both methods and cross-check by computing implied growth rates from exit multiples or implied multiples from Gordon Growth assumptions

-• Terminal value is highly sensitive to assumptions; small changes can dramatically affect valuation
+• Terminal value is highly sensitive to assumptions; a 0.5% change in perpetual growth can swing valuation by 5% to 10%

-• For interviews, understand the formulas, when to use each method, and how to sanity check results
+• For interviews, understand the formulas, when to use each method, how to sanity check results, and why terminal value dominates DCF value

 Conclusion

 Terminal value calculation may seem like a technical exercise, but it embodies fundamental questions about business value and sustainability.
 The Gordon Growth Model asks: what are sustainable economics for this business forever?
-The Exit Multiple Method asks: what would a buyer pay for this business?
+The Exit Multiple Method asks: what would a buyer pay for this business based on current market conditions?
 Both questions matter, and both deserve thoughtful analysis.

 For investment banking interviews, demonstrate that you understand not just the formulas but the intuition behind them.
 Explain why perpetual growth cannot exceed economic growth.
 Discuss why practitioners often prefer exit multiples despite theoretical limitations.
 Show that you can think critically about assumptions rather than simply plugging in numbers.
-This analytical depth is what separates strong candidates from those who have merely memorized formulas.
+This analytical depth is what separates strong candidates from those who have merely memorized formulas without understanding the underlying finance principles.

 Explore More